aloktj/PyCIPSim/README.md

 Signals can be edited directly in the UI prior to starting the simulator.
 Once running, signal types and offsets are locked, but operators can use the provided set/clear controls to adjust payload values on the fly.

+Use the configuration panel to select the host network interface that should source CIP traffic.
+The choice is saved with the configuration and reused whenever the simulator starts, ensuring connections originate from the expected adapter.

 ### Batch & Parallel Execution